Compare travel insurance for Morocco

 If you’re planning a holiday to Morocco, you should always make sure you’ve got travel insurance before you set off.
 That way, you’ll be protected against many common travel problems while on your trip.
-For instance, travel insurance can cover you against illness, accidents, lost baggage and theft.
+For instance, travel insurance can cover you against illness, accidents, lost baggage, and theft.

 What type of travel insurance do I need for Morocco?

 Although Morocco is in Africa, some insurers do include it as part of their European travel insurance packages.
 Other insurers keep Morocco in their worldwide insurance deals.
-Certainly, if you’re visiting other African countries alongside Morocco, worldwide travel insurance is best.
+If you’re visiting other African countries alongside Morocco, worldwide travel insurance is best.
 And if you do choose to buy European travel insurance, make sure Morocco is included in your cover.